-This man is a man of many trades and master of all, and the whole of the trades he masters invariably involve music.
+This man is a man of many trades and master of all, and the whole of the trades he masters invariably involves music.

 But not just random music.

-Grammy and Academy Award-nominated Stephan Moccio is exclusively into the highest possible level of authenticity when it comes to songwriting, composition, production and performance.
+Oscar and Grammy-nominated Canadian songwriter, pianist and musician Stephan Moccio is exclusively into the highest possible level of authenticity when it comes to songwriting, composition, production and performance.

-Winter Poems is an instrumental piano album inspired by and dedicated to Christmas featuring a number of original compositions and hymns together with timeless festive classics such as ‘O Holy Night and Have Yourself a Merry Little Christmas.
+Between 2020 and 2021, Stephan released as many as three solo piano albums: the first two are Tales of Solace, a classical music record evoking a mature, deep and complex style and Winter Poems, an instrumental CD inspired by and dedicated to Christmas, featuring a number of original compositions and hymns together with timeless festive classics such as ‘O Holy Night and Have Yourself a Merry Little Christmas.

-Stephan, it’s such a pleasure to have you.
-What’s the correct pronunciation of your name?
+Stephan, it’s a pleasure to have you.
+What’s the correct pronunciation of your name, to start with?

 I often wonder whose grandfather is not from Italy.
-Do you speak the language at all?
+Do you also speak the language at all?

-What achievements are you most proud of, at this stage in your career?
-And there’s a lot to be proud of, in your case!
+Yeah, thank you.
+So, my first question is: what achievements are you most proud of, at this stage in your career?
+Because there’s a lot to be proud of, in your case.

 I think I’m most proud of having stopped doing pop music and coming back to my love of classical.
 Yeah.